mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="7"></a>**#7** -- Get others to do the work for you, but always take the credit

-The observance and the transgression sections can be merged together here, because the story is the same; the distinction just depends on whose point of view you are looking at it from.
+The observance and the transgression sections can be merged together here, because the story is the same; the distinction just depends on whose point of view you're looking at it from.
 On one side is **Nicola Tesla**, responsible for a number of significant discoveries that should have made him a millionaire at the very least.
 But he wanted to achieve everything on his own, and was so focused on science that he didn't bother with the business side of his research at all.

 On the other side is **Thomas Edison** (among others), who was much more concerned with who got the credit, the glory and, not least, the money.
 He delegated what he could, and was not "ashamed" to steal from others when he could.
 Was what he did moral?
 No. Was he the more brilliant of the two?
 Also no. But, unlike Tesla, did he become rich and successful?
 You bet.